rtaylor034/datapack-archive-finished/README.md

 A library pack that provides generalized implementations for common and/or useful functions.

-Also provides a 'tracker' API for storing custom player NBT data.
+Also provides a 'tracker' API for storing custom player NBT data and uniquely identifying players through a scoreboard objective.

 Every public function is in the format `slime/functions/<category>/.../<function>/run.mcfunction`.<br>
 Documentation for each function is contained within it's `run.mcfunction` file.